networknt/light-doc/content/en/style/light-aws-lambda/which-approach.md

 ##### Pros

-* Support multiple language for Lamdba functions
+* Support multiple languages for Lamdba functions implementation.
-* Same Light-proxy image can be used for Rest APIs and Lambda to address corss-cutting concerns.
+* Same Light-proxy image can be used for Rest APIs and Lambda to address cross-cutting concerns in the same fashion.
-* Replace the AWS API Gateway with capability to extend middleware handlers.
+* Replace the AWS API Gateway with the capability to extend middleware handlers for easy customization and integration with the existing ecosystem.
-* High throughput
+* High throughput, low latency with extra functionalities compare with AWS API Gateway.

 ##### Cons